 Be Prepared for Hurricane Season

 Your home is your most significant investment and, while purchasing the right type and amount of coverage is essential, knowing the right steps to take both before and after a storm can help ensure you do not lose more than your deductible and recover what you are entitled to on your insurance claim.
+As experienced hurricane insurance claim attorneys who have been helping homeowners with their hurricane claims as far back as Hurricane Opal in 1995 to Hurricane Ian in 2022, our attorneys at Taylor, Warren, Weidner & Hancock, know how to protect your claim and preserve the evidence necessary to ensure you recover everything you are entitled to recover from your insurance company.
 Have you inventoried your belongings, collected receipts, taken photos?
 DOWNLOAD our free "After the Storm" guide for helpful tips on how to best prepare for a hurricane.